Approximate symmetries and quantum error correction: Results

-When setting $\delta_\group = 0$, \thmref{thm:global-1} and \thmref{thm:global-2} recover previous results on exactly covariant codes~\cite{faist2019continuous,woods2019continuous,kubica2020using,zhou2020new,yang2020covariant}.
-Furthermore, our study here applies to general codes, in particular providing symmetry bounds on exact QEC codes.
-A remarkable application of our symmetry bounds is the following result on the optimal set of transversal logical gates for general QEC codes -- a key problem in fault tolerance -- refining the Eastin--Knill theorem: \begin{corollary} Suppose an $n$-qudit QEC code with distance at least $2$ admits a transversal implementation $V_S = \bigotimes_{l=1}^n e^{-i2\pi T_{S_l}/D}$ of the logical gate $V_L = e^{-i2\pi T_L/D}$ where $D$ is a positive integer and $T_{L,S}$ are Hermitian operators with integer eigenvalues~\footnote{The size of the logical system can in principle be arbitrary here.}.
-It holds that $D = O\big(\max\big\{{(\sum_{l=1}^n \Delta T_{S_l})^{3/2}}/{\Delta T_L^{1/2}},\Delta T_L\big\}\big)$. \end{corollary}
+As motivated earlier, transversal gates or symmetry actions are of central importance to fault-tolerant quantum computing and also widely important in physical contexts.
+Recall that our theory indicates non-trivial bounds for symmetry under the HKS condition, like transversal symmetry.
+Remarkably, by analyzing such bounds, we are able to prove the following fundamental restriction on the set of transversal logical gates for general QEC codes, which refines the Eastin--Knill theorem: \begin{corollary} Suppose an $n$-qudit QEC code with distance at least $2$ admits a transversal implementation $V_S = \bigotimes_{l=1}^n e^{-i2\pi T_{S_l}/D}$ of the logical gate $V_L = e^{-i2\pi T_L/D}$ where $D$ is a positive integer and $T_{L,S}$ are Hermitian operators with integer eigenvalues.
+Then $D$ is at most

+\end{corollary} Intuitively, $D$ characterizes the precision or density of the gates.
+A key insight behind \corollaryref{col:gate} is that in the $D\rightarrow \infty$ limit, the code becomes arbitrarily close to an exactly covariant code, which is in conflict with the incompatibility between QEC and continuous symmetries.
+Further, we obtain the upper bound on $D$ by transforming the lower bound on $\delta_\group$ obtained by applying \thmref{thm:global-1} to exact QEC codes (setting $\epsilon = 0$) with $H_S = \sum_{l=1}^n T_{S_l}$ and $H_L = T_L$ (see Sec.~V of Ref.~\cite{SM}).